d4n3sh/thedaneshproject/content/posts/2009-03-27-earth-hour-malaysia-2009-one-more-day.md

 [Earth Hour Malaysia 2009][1] is one day away.

-Mother earth has a fever and it&#8217;s been going up, not sure how much longer she&#8217;ll last.
+Mother earth has a fever and it's been going up, not sure how much longer she'll last.
 We are the aibiotics but somehow forgotten our purpose.
-It&#8217;s time to step up and own up to our purpose on planet earth.
+It's time to step up and own up to our purpose on planet earth.

 Start with Earth Hour&#8230;